—————AM Portables Mega Shootout – 2018 Update—————

 ***GE P-990 World Monitor – GE’s mid-1960’s leather encased multiband portable is a sturdy, heavy and impressive thing to behold with two whip antennas…one of them a huge SW mast the other a smaller FM rod and a large, colorful slide rule dial that I really enjoy.
 It features fairly decent if not top tier reception on all bands…it’s a nice analog radio for band scanning with a fine tuning knob that works on AM and SW.

-***Eton/Grundig Field S350DL – The S350DL was an upgrade to the previous S350 (see below).
-It offered a slightly larger cabinet to accommodate an improved speaker, more extended high frequency response for crisper audio, improved display lighting and a nice flywheel effect tuning mechanism.
+*** Eton/Grundig Field S350DL – The S350DL was an upgrade to the previous S350 (see below).
+It offered a slightly larger cabinet to accommodate an improved speaker, with more extended high frequency response for crisper audio, increased AM sensitivity, improved display lighting and a nice flywheel effect tuning mechanism.
 It also offered the ability to run on either AA or D cells in addition to AC power.
-While these radios were mediocre on FM and especially SW, they were not bad performers on AM.
+While these radios were mediocre on FM and especially SW, they were not bad performers on AM, but they are fun to bandscan with.

-***CC Radio-SW (Redsun RP-2100/Kaito KA-2100) – These radios are pretty much the same except that the C.Crane version uses an external Wall-Wart AC power supply while the Redsun/Kaito versions have it built-in, but Redsun versions (now discontinued) were available with English or Chinese lettering and set up for 220 volt or 120 volt operation.
-This radio offers decent AM performance and powerful audio sounding far better than the two radios above.
+*** CC Radio-SW (Redsun RP-2100/Kaito KA-2100) – These radios are pretty much the same except that the C.Crane version uses an external Wall-Wart AC power supply while the Redsun/Kaito versions have it built-in.
+This radio offers decent AM performance and powerful audio sounding better than the two radios above.
 Again, weak AM signals will have just a bit more hiss behind them than the radios higher on this list.
-You will also get excellent FM reception and very good SW, along with two IF filters for extra selectivity when needed.
-A great value on the current market although direct frequency entry would have made it a bit easier to navigate throughout the bands.
+You will also get very good FM and SW reception, along with two IF filters for extra selectivity when needed.
+A great value on the current market although direct frequency entry would have made it a bit easier to navigate through the bands.

-One of Sony’s earliest “Super Sensitive” radios from the late 60’s this cool-looking radio really performs.
+Another 1960’s model from Sony’s “Super Sensitive” series this cool-looking radio really performs.
 It features a three-gang air variable tuning capacitor with a Tuned RF stage and 9 transistors for powerful reception and audio for this size radio.
 (9 x 5 x 2.5”).
 It features a nice vernier tuning dial which allows very precise tuning and a Hi/Lo tone switch…but the main thing is that it pulls in weak stations as well as any of the three star radios in this group.
-Although most of the other *** radios are larger and have “bigger” audio the 6R-33 has pleasing audio and will run for hundreds of hours from 3 D cells.
+Although most of the other *** radios are larger and have “bigger” audio the 6R-33 has pleasing audio and will run for hundreds of hours on 3 D cells.
 This one was a great find.

 *** Realistic 12-675 TRF

 These radios initially shared the same RF circuitry and therefore had the same overall reception, although styling and features are very different.
 The most recent DE-1103 I tried suffers from DSP “Digititus”…spurious noises on the AM band which lowers its AM performance rating…hopefully this will be ironed out in later production and I plan to try a new sample soon.
 However the original DE-1103 and the now discontinued Eton E5/Grundig G5 were the most sensitive AM travel-size portables I’ve ever used and in that respect they beat out the Sony 7600GR, Grundig Yacht Boy 400, Sangean ATS-909 and ATS-909X and similar radios.
-They also outperform the later Grundig G3 and most current same size radios (on AM).
+They also outperform the later Grundig G3 and all the current Tecsun same-size radios on AM.
 They also have nice clarity and balanced audio for their size and are overall a pleasure to use.
 Their SW and FM reception is also excellent in this category.
 Read The E5/G5 Review:

 **1/2 Channel Master 6515 Super Fringe

 The Super Fringe 6515 is an elegantly-styled horizontal format AM only radio made by Sanyo.
 It competes with other notable radios in this group such as the Zenith Royal 500H as one of the nicer offerings of the 1960’s.
 It was followed by the essentially similar but subtly re-styled 6515A and B. The original 6515 sports the Conelrad markings at 640 and 1240 KHz which was dropped in the later models.
 This radio also features an external antenna jack and comes with an antenna wire which stores in a little leather pouch attached to the carrying case strap.
-The 6515 approximately matches the Royal 500H in terms of reception but features a more lush sound quality but less effective AGC, and it is just a beauty to look at.
+The 6515 approximately matches the Royal 500H in terms of actual reception but has slightly less effective AGC, but it features a more lush sound quality, and it is just a beauty to look at.
 Read The 6515 Super Fringe Review:

 Reality check time – browse down on this list and see how many radios don’t measure up to this $70 radio from the early 1960’s!
 The 500H was the best of Zenith’s “pocket radios” – although you’d need a very big pocket (and very deep as well…$70 in 1961 dollars equates to $475 – $554 in 2016 depending on which calculator you use).
 Nevertheless the 500H will pull in weak stations better than most of today’s sub-$150 radios.
 It’s just a good combination of sensitivity and decent audio for the size that is very satisfying and as you tune across the dial you will find it full of listenable signals that will sound much more noisy on lesser radios.
 Very comparable to the DE-1103 group above, although not quite as selective.